 If your water heater is over 10 years old, call Raymark Plumbing & Sewer today.
 Our expert plumbers will provide pricing for a new water heater, install earthquake strapping, install an expansion tank if needed, and haul away your old water heater.
 Don’t wait for a leak or a malfunction to occur.
 Contact Raymark Plumbing & Sewer to ensure you and your family can rely on hot water whenever needed.

 Every two years, ask a plumber to inspect your water heater.
 Raymark Plumbing & Sewer plumbers check the drain valve for signs of leakage and make sure your water heater is performing as expected.
 As a result, your water heater may perform longer.

 Since water heaters are designed to last about 10 years, it is usually more economical to replace a water heater around that age rather than repair it.
 You may wait longer to replace the water heater if it’s working well, but we’ve found that repairing water heaters 8 years and older is not cost-effective.
 In addition, make sure an older water heater is located in a place where a leak will not cause property damage.

 Below are signs your water heater needs to be repaired or replaced:

-- Less hot water than usual may result from loose wires, failing elements, or a dip tube needing repair.
+Less hot water than usual may result from loose wires, failing elements, or a dip tube needing repair.

-- Water suddenly too hot or too cold is usually a thermostat problem.
+Water suddenly too hot or too cold is usually a thermostat problem.
 Check the thermostat to see if it is working.
 Ask your household members if anyone turned the temperature up or down.
 Our plumbers report that this often happens.

-Choosing The Right Ones for Your Needs
+Choosing The Right Water Heater